jfqd/kivitendo_rest_api/README.md

 ## Requirements

 * kivitendo ~> 3.5.1
-* Ruby ~> 2.4.4
+* Ruby >= 2.4.5
 * Bundler ~> 1.16.1
 * Passenger >= 5.2.2
 * libpq-dev (on Debian)

 ## Installation

-Make sure that you have the latest ruby 2.4.x version installed for your system.
+Ensure that you have at least the ruby 2.4.5 installed on your system.
 On a Mac, Linux, Solaris or any other Unix systems we highly recommend you to use rvm, the ruby version manager.
 With rvm upgrading a ruby version is without pain!
 To learn more about rvm please visit: http://rvm.io.

 ```
-rvm install ruby-2.4.4
+rvm install ruby-2.4.5
-rvm use ruby-2.4.4@kivitendo-rest-api --create
+rvm use ruby-2.4.5@kivitendo-rest-api --create
 rvm @global do gem install bundler
 ```